kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.2.8 - October 25, 2013 =
-* Fixed an embedded video sizing issue.
+* Fixed embedded video auto-sizing bug.
+* Fixed bug that would cause divide by zero errors when generating thumbnails from .mpg videos that had already encoded an alternate format with FFMPEG.
-* Removed shortcode text from feeds.
+* Removed shortcode text from RSS feeds.

 = 4.2.7 - October 24, 2013 =
 * Fixed several video sizing issues.